JoshAtticus/CompressorEdge/README.md

 > [!IMPORTANT]
 > Development of Compressor Edge has no fixed schedule, and Compressor Edge takes priority over Compressor Edge.

+> [!TIP]
+> Looking for something more user friendly?
+Try the original Compressor app [here](https://github.com/JoshAtticus/Compressor)

+---

+## Features
+Compressor Edge contains the following features not found in Compressor:

+- Audio Encoding Selection
+- Background Compression (with Live Activities & Screen-off support on Android 16+)
+- Enable All Codecs option in Settings

+There's more to come soon, Compressor Edge is always improving.

 ---

 Do you like Compressor Edge?
 Consider supporting development by [buying me a coffee](https://www.buymeacoffee.com/joshatticus) ☕️